 IKEv2 is suitable for mobile networks.

 As for encryption, TrustZone uses AES-256-CBS encoding with SHA-256 authentication.

 The bottom line is…

 TrustZone is one of the cheap VPNs in the market these days.
-However, speed and security troubles don’t allow me to add it to the list of top VPN for 2019.
+However, speed troubles don’t allow me to add it to the list of top VPN for 2019.

 Feel free to add your ideas about this provider in the comments below!

 In order for you to make TrustZone use safe, I strongly recommend enabling the functions of automatic Kill Switch and DNS leak protection.

 To switch between the servers, it’s required to double click on the server you want to make use of.